seanap/DescGen/README.md

 # Auto-Strava-Stat-Description
-Automatically set your strava description with fun stats from Strava, Garmin, Smashrun, and Weather To automate updating your Strava activity descriptions with your running stats, we can use the Strava API and Python.
+Automatically set your strava description with fun stats from Strava, Garmin, Smashrun, and WeatherAPI.
+To automate updating your Strava activity descriptions with your running stats, this will use the Strava API and Python.
 Below is a step-by-step guide.
 ```
 🏆 214 days in a row
 🌡️ Misery Index: 150.3 🥵 Oppressive